 —Gordon, I live on a cul-de-sac, there aren’t any gangs around here!
 Just don’t ever bring a gun into my house again.

 Frank rubbed the sore tip of his finger and mulled over the small piece of paper in his pocket as he watched Gordon shovel forkfuls of teriyaki steak in his mouth.
-Twenty minutes ago, he visited what appeared to be an ATM, garishly painted black and purple with an almost grotesquely cute cartoon mascot of the grim reaper, riding along the night sky on his sickle as if someone had confused the traditional memento mori with the intro animation to Bewitched.
+Twenty minutes ago, he visited what appeared to be an ATM, garishly painted black and purple with an almost grotesquely cute cartoon mascot of the grim reaper, riding along the night sky on his sickle, a traditional memento mori as imagined by whoever made the intro animation to Bewitched.
 Despite its apparent intention to please and comfort, Frank found the machine’s minimalism disconcerting, as its only other features were a small slit that spit out paper predictions and a single needle, which also made him wonder how sanitary the whole operation was, if at all.
 Frank didn’t even like this particular hibachi stand, but more than that he wanted to put off looking at that piece of paper for as long as he could, in which case he never would have bothered with if not for Gordon’s fierce insistence, and so he feigned a craving for tempura.

 Gordon popped the lid off his drink and dropped a tiny droplet of clear liquid in his cup.

 —…why did you just put arsenic in your drink?

 —I want to develop an immunity.
 Rasputin used to imbibe small doses of poison every day, and when his assassins gave him a huge dose of arsenic he survived.

 —That’s ridiculous.
 Who’s going to try to poison you?